 “Truly I tell you, just as you did not do it to one of the least of these, you did not do it to me.”
 Matthew 25:45

 St. Philip’s Episcopal School offers children personal growth and academic excellence in a loving, Christ-centered environment.
 We are dedicated to preparing young people for the challenges and opportunities in a world of constant change.
 We currently have classes for children in 2K – 4th grade.
 We are happy to have added our 2K class in the fall of 2020.
-Each year we bless our teachers, students, administrators and others who work in education.
-This year, due to Covid-19 we were forced to have a virtual back to school blessing.
-View the 2020 back to school blessing here.
+Each year we bless our teachers, students, administrators and others who work in education with a back to school blessing.

 For More Information Visit our School Website

 Philip’s Closet provides clothing and household items to those in need.
 We are often able to provide gently used items and when we are not we purchase the needed items.
 Much of this work is coordinated through various social service agencies here in Uvalde.
-Philip’s Closet is open to the public on the second Tuesday of every month from 10:00 – 12:00 for anyone in need of clothing.
+Philip’s Closet is open to the public on Tuesdays from 9:00 – 11:00 for anyone in need of clothing.

 For More Information Contact: Beverly Heyen